hotandfresh/doc-pipeline-node/README.md

 app.use(cors());
 ```

-- Install Httpie on a mac.
-On windows use Brew and the command is "brew install httpie"
+- Install Httpie.
+On Mac use Brew and the command is "brew install httpie".
+Windows user can use "npm install httpie"
 - Run the server with the command "npm start"
 ![site deployment success](/resources/initialSetupTest.JPG)
 - Open another terminal tab.
 From the same directory, type in `http :8081`